-- The certificate is valid for 2 years from the date of issue, as long as there have been no regulation changes or changes have been made to your electrical installation since
+- An electrical certificate of compliance (COC) is valid for two years from the date of issue, provided that no regulation or other changes have been made to your electrical installation after your certificate was issued.

-- If changes have been made, a registered electrician would need to issue a supplementary certificate for the alterations, extensions or maintenance undertaken
+- In the event of changes made, a registered electrician will have to issue a supplementary certificate for the alterations, extensions or maintenance undertaken.

-- However, it is recommended that you get a new certificate for every building transfer.
+- We recommend you get a new certificate for every building transfer.